physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 1. Open your terminal, change directory (`cd`) and navigate to `sunflower-simulator/benchmarks/source/shaotuanesl/invariant` where the binary in S-RECORD format, `infer.sr` resides.
 This file would be the input to Sunflower.

-1. If you want to build on top of this program, make changes in `main.c`, navigate to `sunflower-simulator/benchmarks/source/shaotuanesl/invariant`, first run `make clean` and run `make`.
-This will generate a new binary in S-RECORD format called `infer.sr` which can be fed to Sunflower.

 1. Start the Sunflower emulator.
 One way to do this is to specify the entire path in your current directory in terminal by typing `/Users/yourdir/sunflower-simulator/sim/sf `, where `yourdir` should be changed appropriately to your own path.

 1. After the emulator starts, load the configuration file `infer.m` which specifies the power consumption, supply voltage and clock frequency of the ARM Cortex M0+ microprocessor.
 You can type `load infer.m` directly in the terminal if you're still in the `sunflower-simulator/benchmarks/source/shaotuanesl/invariant` directory.